Bulgaria in the Eurovision Song Contest 2008: Competing entries

 On 29 June 2007, BNT opened a submission period for artists and songwriters to submit their entries until 26 September 2007.
 Songs were required to contain partial Bulgarian involvement.
-By the end of the deadline, the broadcaster received 56 eligible entries out of the 79 submitted.
-On 27 September 2007, the fifty-six artists and songs for the quarter-finals of the competition were announced.
-The 56 entries were allocated to one of three quarter-finals and the entries competing in each quarter-final were presented over three weekly presentation shows: between 7 and 21 October 2007 for the first quarter-final, between 3 and 18 November 2007 for the second quarter-final, and between 2 and 16 December 2007 for the third quarter-final.
-Prior to the first quarter-final, "Ne vyarvay" performed by Begacha and "Libe" performed by Dobromir Peev were withdrawn from the competition, while "Tseluni noshtta" performed by Katrin was disqualified.
+By the end of the deadline, the broadcaster received 56 eligible entries out of 79 submitted, which were announced on 27 September 2007.
+The 56 entries were allocated to one of the three monthly selections and the entries competing in each selection were presented over three weekly shows: 7, 14 and 21 October 2007 for the October selection, 4, 11 and 18 November 2007 for the November selection, and 2, 9, and 16 December 2007 for the December selection.